Danny Barrett (gridiron football): Coaching career

 On December 13, 2009, Barrett was named interim head coach of the Buffalo Bulls after spending two seasons (2007 and 2008) as the Bulls quarterbacks coach/assistant head coach.
 The move followed the departure of Turner Gill, who left Buffalo to take the head coaching position at the University of Kansas.

 On February 10, 2010, the Daytona Beach News-Journal reported Barrett was named offensive coordinator—in charge of the "Speedway Offense"—at Bethune-Cookman University.

 On February 21, 2011, UCFAthletics.com reported Barrett was named running backs coach at UCF.

 On January 14, 2015, UCFKnights.com reported that Barrett was moved from running backs coach to quarterbacks coach at UCF.

 On October 25, 2015, UCFKnights.com reported that Barrett was announced as interim head coach for the remainder of the 2015 season, after George O'Leary announced his retirement from football.

 On January 23, 2016, Barrett was hired by the Miami Dolphins to be their running backs coach.

 On January 19, 2018, Barrett was hired by the Houston Texans to be their running backs coach.
 He was retained by a new coaching staff on March 10, 2021.
+He was also retained by the new head coaches in 2022 and 2023 adding the title of assistant head coach in 2023.